 1. First of all, log in to your My Service Canada Account (MSCA) or click the link here to login.

-2. Once you have successfully logged into your account, you will see the My Service Canada Welcome screen.
+2. Once you have successfully logged into your account, you will see the My Service Canada welcome screen.
 Here on this screen, you can “View the EI Payment Information”, “View EI Status and Correspondence”, “View Records Of Employment or ROE” or “Complete your EI report online”

 Do remember to complete the “EI Report Online” once every two weeks (bi-weekly) to avoid delayed EI payments.
 Once you complete the report, the system will automatically show you the next due date, so it’s pretty easy to mark your calendars or remember.